Geonovum/sospilot/docs/smartemission.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 In the viewer the latest measurements per station can be shown.
 NB the Smart Emission data may not
 be current.
-LML data is current, i.e. from the last hour.
+LML data is current, i.e. from the current last hour.

 .. figure:: _static/smartem/heron-viewer-o3.jpg
    :align: center